Stellarator island divertor shape optimization for reduced peak heat fluxes

 \section{Abstract}

-An automated algorithm to construct island divertors for stellarators is presented and is used to find divertors that meet heat flux requirements determined by engineering and material limits.
-The algorithm uses just two initial conditions: two starting coordinates on the island separatrix.
+An automated algorithm to construct island divertors for stellarators is presented and is used to find divertors that meet heat load requirements determined by material limits.
+The algorithm uses just two initial conditions: two starting coordinates on the island separatrix chosen by the user.
 We leverage the simplicity of the algorithm to explore the divertor parameter space in a fixed magnetic equilibrium.
 Heat loads are approximated using the field line diffusion model implemented in the \texttt{FLARE} code.
-Optimal divertor solutions that satisfy heat load requirements while maintaining a high power fraction captured are found using a parameter scan and a Bayesian optimization routine.
+Divertor solutions that satisfy heat load requirements while maintaining a high power fraction captured are found using a parameter scan and a Bayesian optimization routine.
 The optimization finds divertors that perform the same as the parameter scan, but with a 95\% reduction in computational cost.
-The resulting divertors are proven to be robust to varying plasma parameters through simulations with different cross-field heat diffusivities.
+The resulting divertors satisfy heat load requirements across varying cross-field heat diffusivities.
 Optimization over various islands in the equilibrium shows that low-elongation islands are the easiest to find divertors that satisfy heat flux requirements.
 This algorithm presents a simple parameterization for island divertors and facilitates further physics and optimization studies.